The Other Minds Problem – AI, Intelligence, and the Universe

 What if intelligence, in its purest form, is nothing like us?

-We look to nature for models of intelligence—wolves coordinating a hunt, octopuses solving puzzles, primates navigating social hierarchies.
+We look to nature for models of intelligence – wolves coordinating a hunt, octopuses solving puzzles, primates navigating social hierarchies.

-Even the coldest predator still has something it fears.
-Even the most calculating mind still has a limit, a vulnerability, a reason to hesitate.
+Even the most calculating mind still has a limit, a vulnerability, a reason to stop.

 What happens when intelligence is freed from all of that?